vbouchet31/vbouchet31.github.io/_posts/2023-01-05-drupal-memory-limit-plugin.markdown

 We now need to update the `evaluate` method to return `TRUE` only if the current page is an `article` node and if the `tags` field has more than 2 values.
 We can use the [`current_route_match`](https://api.drupal.org/api/drupal/core%21core.services.yml/service/current_route_match/10) service from
-Drupal core to determine the route and get the parameters we need to determine if the constraint applies or not.
+Drupal core to determine the route and get the parameters we need to decide if the constraint applies or not.
 After updating the `create` method to invoke the `current_route_match` service, defining a `__construct` method to access the service and updating the `evaluate` method, our `TaggedArticles.php` plugin looks like this: